 Having your baby in Luxembourg

-In 2020 some 6,356 babies were born in Luxembourg making the average birth rate 1.5 per woman.
+More than 6,000 babies are born in Luxembourg every year, making the average birth rate 1.5 per woman.
 In fact, from 2017-2019 the birth rate increased by more than 3%.

 Most new arrivals are born in maternity hospitals and the birth process is funded by the CNS (National Health Fund) if you or your partner have paid contributions.
 You can also choose to have your baby in a birthing centre (in Germany, France or Belgium) or even at home, now with the support of the Lunata Centre in Bertrange.

-Once your doctor has confirmed you are pregnant with a medical certificate, working mothers should send this by registered post to their employer as formal notification that they are pregnant and will be taking maternity leave.
+Once your OBGYN has confirmed you are pregnant with a medical certificate, working mothers should send this by registered post to their employer as formal notification that they are pregnant and will be taking maternity leave.
 Self-employed mothers who pay social security contributions can also take maternity leave and benefits but must inform the CNS directly.
 This tool will help you to calculate your maternity leave.
 You can find out more about leave and benefits relating to your child here.

-Monthly visits to the obstetrician for check-ups on blood pressure, urine and your heart will also be supplemented by three ultrasound scans.
-Your doctor will also run a blood test for rubella, toxoplasmosis and CMV in the first trimester and you may be offered a chromosomal abnormality test in the fourth month of pregnancy if you’re baby is considered at risk.
+Monthly visits to the OBGYN for check-ups on blood pressure, urine and your heart will also be supplemented by three ultrasound scans.
+Your doctor or OBGYN will also run a blood test for rubella, toxoplasmosis and CMV in the first trimester and you may be offered a chromosomal abnormality test in the fourth month of pregnancy if your baby is considered at risk.

-A month before the birth your doctor will determine the position of the baby and test you for any infections for which you might need antibiotics.
+A month before the birth your OBGYN will determine the position of the baby and test you for any infections for which you might need antibiotics.